When it comes to agricultural conservation, Gene Goven is a trailblazer.

 Gene and his wife Christine have engaged in extensive community outreach, including hosting an annual event on the ranch to help expose North Dakota youth to the importance of grasslands.

-Gene provides guidance on the importance of soil health, and how cover crops and livestock play a vital role in cropping systems to others.
+Gene provides guidance to others on the importance of soil health, and how cover crops and livestock play a vital role in cropping systems.
 Perhaps the only thing more impressive than their dedication to their land, is their commitment to sharing what they’ve learned on a 50-year journey in agricultural conservation.